thosgood/this-weeks-finds/markdown/151-200/week170.md

 equipped with extra algebraic structure.
-We call a category C with finite products an "algebraic theory" if its objects are all of the form 1, X, X^2, X^3, ... for some particular object X. We call a product-preserving functor F: C \to Set a "model" of the theory.
+We call a category C with finite products an "algebraic theory" if its objects are all of the form 1, X, X^2, X^3, ... for some particular object X. We call a product-preserving functor F\colon  C \to  \mathsf{Set} a "model" of the theory.
 And we call a natural transformation between such functors a "homomorphism" between models.
 This gives us a category Mod(C) consisting of models and homomorphisms between them, and it turns out that many categories of